 Deadline to submit a nomination: Saturday, October 15, 2022.

 This award honors leadership excellence in the field of Cellular and Molecular Bioengineering (CMBE) and is named in memory and honor of Christopher R. Jacobs, Ph.D.

-Christopher Jacobs received his BS in systems science and mathematics from Washington University in 1988, and his MS and PhD in mechanical engineering from Stanford University in 1989 and 1994, respectively.
+This award is named in memory and honor of Christopher R. Jacobs, PhD.
+Dr. Jacobs received his BS in systems science and mathematics from Washington University in 1988, and his MS and PhD in mechanical engineering from Stanford University in 1989 and 1994, respectively.
 In 1994, Dr. Jacobs joined the faculty of the Department of Orthopedic Surgery at Pennsylvania State University.
 Then in 2001, he joined the Department of Mechanical Engineering at Stanford University.
 From 2008-2018, Dr. Jacobs was a Professor of Biomedical Engineering at Columbia University.
 Among his honors, he won the prestigious Van C. Mow Medal in bioengineering and the Richard Skalak Award for best paper in the Journal of Biomechanical Engineering.
-In addition to teaching and research, he co-authored an acclaimed textbook, “Introduction to Cell Mechanics and Mechanobiology.”
+In addition to teaching and research, he co-authored an acclaimed textbook, “Introduction to Cell Mechanics and Mechanobiology”.
 Professor Jacobs embodied a culture of volunteerism as a co-founder and council member of the CMBE Special Interest Group (SIG).
-In honor of the decade long service to the CMBE community, and for championing and leading the efforts to create a Special Interest Group in Cellular and Molecular Bioengineering under the umbrella of the BMES parent organization, this award is being named in his honor.
-Click here for more information about Dr. Jacobs.
+In honor of the decade-long service to the CMBE community, and for championing and leading the efforts to create a Special Interest Group in Cell and Molecular Bioengineering under the umbrella of the BMES parent organization, this award is being named in his honor.

 Award History and Rationale